Big Idea (marketing)

-Big Idea in marketing and advertising is a term used to symbolize the foundation for a major undertaking in these areas - an attempt to communicate a brand, product, or concept to the general public, by creating a strong message that pushes brand boundaries and resonates with the consumers.
+Big Idea in marketing and advertising is a term used to describe the core concept behind an advertising campaign, a brand, or product to the general public, by creating a strong message that resonates with the consumers.

-The term "Big Idea" has been used in the works of marketing gurus David Ogilvy and George Lois, and in a book authored by Thomas H. Davenport, Laurence Prusak, and H. James Wilson.
+The term "Big Idea" was introduced in 1960s in the United States during what became known in the advertising business as the "Creative Revolution".
+It was popularized through the works of ad executive David Ogilvy art directors George Lois and Louis Dorfsman, and in a book authored by Thomas H. Davenport, Laurence Prusak, and H. James Wilson.